One Step Beyond...

-This was the first album produced by the Clive Langer and Alan Winstanley team, who would go on to produce more Madness albums and to work with artists such as Elvis Costello and the Attractions, Morrissey, Dexys Midnight Runners, They Might Be Giants and David Bowie.
+This was the first album produced by the team of Clive Langer and Alan Winstanley, who would go on to produce more Madness albums and to work with artists including Elvis Costello and the Attractions, Morrissey, Dexys Midnight Runners, They Might Be Giants and David Bowie.

 Background

 The "Nutty Train" photo on the sleeve, shot by Cameron McVey, was inspired by a photo of Kilburn and the High Roads roadie Paul Tonkin that appeared on the back cover of the band's album Handsome.

 The title track, released as a single, was originally written and recorded by the Jamaican ska musician Prince Buster, and its "Don't watch that, watch this ..." introduction is adapted from another Prince Buster song, "The Scorcher".
 The track "The Prince" is a tribute to Buster and a re-recording of the band's debut single, originally released on the 2 Tone label.
-Its B-side, "Madness", was also re-recorded for the album.
+Its B-side, "Madness", another Prince Buster song, was also re-recorded for the album.
 "Madness" and "Bed and Breakfast Man" were released as singles in North America through Sire Records.

 After the album's initial release, reissues were released in 2009 and 2014 by Union Square Music's collector's label Salvo, each containing additional material such as video productions featuring the band.

+Critical reception and legacy

+In Sounds, Garry Bushell praised One Step Beyond... as "an intensely enjoyable album, a disc of many moods", writing that "Madness manage to add a Billy Bentley cockney stamp to their very own brand of reggae crossed with sax embroidered, happy fairground nuttiness and it works surprisingly well."
+NME critic Deanne Pearson found that the album affirmed "that they have a style and distinctiveness of their own", observing "a warm, easy familiarity about Madness" distinguishing them from fellow ska band the Specials.

+One Step Beyond..., along with the Specials' self-titled debut—released on the same day in October 1979—played an important part in popularising 2 tone music in the UK.
+The albums were also a great influence on other bands of the genre.